What is Patta Chitta?

 If you wish to check the status of your Patta Chitta you can do so here.
 As soon as you enter your Application ID the status of your Patta Chitta will be reflected.

 Check Validity of your Patta Certificate Online

 The validity of the issued certificates can be checked online here.
 All you need to do is add your reference number.

 You have to pay nominal fee of Rs.100 to obtain Patta online.

 Also Read About: TNREGINET Tamil Nadu Land Record Online Portal

 Patta and Chitta are requested from the related Taluka office by any prospective buyer of a property or by a bank.
 Patta Chitta must be verified by the concerned Taluka office to be considered as valid.

 In any case of seeking a Patta Chitta, the property owner can approach the related Taluka office or the office of the Village administrative Officer or the VAO.

-Number and Details of Documents Needed for Transfer of Patta Chitta-
+Documents Required for Transfer of Patta Chitta

 Any Questions?
 Request a callback from our Tax Experts.